cfpb/jenkins-automation/docs/examples.md

 ```
 import jenkins.automation.builders.FlowJobBuilder

-    def oahMaster= new FlowJobBuilder(
+    def flowExampleJob= new FlowJobBuilder(
             name: 'GeneratedFlowJob',
             description: 'this our first stab at it',
             jobs:['job1', 'job2']
     ).build(this);

-    oahMaster.with{
+    flowExampleJob.with{
       logRotator{
           numToKeep(365)
       }